Working with JIRA Issues

 Note: notice the issue ID; it is prefixed by the “Key” of the project.
 It is JIRA’s way of tracking/grouping the issues that belong to a certain project.

-1) There is a configure fields option present on the top-right corner of the “Create Issue” page.
+1) There will be a configure fields option found on the top-right corner of the “Create Issue” page.

 When you choose this option and click “Create”- once, the current issue is created; JIRA keeps the

-“Create Issue” dialog open with Project, Issue type and other fields except summary auto selected as per the previous issues created.
+“Create Issue” dialogue open with Project, Issue type and other fields except summary auto selected as per the previous issues created.

-This brings us to the end of the topic – “Creating an issue in JIRA”.
+With that, we conclude the topic “Creating an issue in JIRA”.